 Race team's design and estimate for Islampur (Kehror Pacca); 4700rft main sewer line.
 T.M.A Kehror Pacca approved this proposal costing Rs.8.9 million.
-Work is on going; 2,500 rft completed (this period 700rft).
+Work is on going; 2,500 rft completed (last period 700rft).

 Map, documentation and digitization of the nearby town of Dhanot was earlier completed.
 Community mobilization continues for internal development and refunctioning of existing system.
 RACE team organized community for O&M of existing sewerage system.
-This period 378 rft. box drain completed in 5 merla scheme.
+This period desilting of 393 rft. sewer in Kehror Pucca and 3 house connections provided.

 3) Gender Unity for Integrated Development (GUID) - Basti Malook, Multan: is being trained by Hamet for work in their town, comprising of 2,500 houses.
 Since July'13 a small core fund support has been initiated.
 Last period map of Adda wali completed, documentation is in progress.
 Motivated by GUID team 3 lane sewers were laid.
-For 3 lane sewers estimate provided this period, money collection in progress.
-This period meeting held with community; Basti Okann, Mohallah Ghosia.
+For 3 lane sewers estimate provided last period, money collection in progress.
+This period meeting held with community; Basti Jargar, Hafizabad, New Rajput colony and Mohallah Ghosia.
 Earlier on community's request GUID team prepared proposal for external sewerage, councilor is lobbying with local MPA to include this in next ADP.
-Total 52 lane sewers were laid on self help (30 technically guided since July'12, 322 houses have invested Rs.
-1,443,008 on latrines and lane sewers.
-This period desilting of two lanes in Ghosia Hafizabad.
+Total 55 lane sewers were laid on self help (32 technically guided since July'12) 343 houses have invested Rs.
+1,557,171 on latrines and lane sewers.
+This period desilting of one lane in New Rajput colony.
 OPP-RTI team member regularly visits GUID for on site guidance and support.
-This period one nala 148 rft. completed by Govt. at Basti Taragar.
+Last period one nala 148 rft. completed by Govt. at Basti Taragar (work has been stopped due to budget issues).